luciusvinicius/tpj-project/README.md

 ### Observer
 In the project, there are two major uses for the Observer:

-- [Collision Manager](projeto/source/collision_manager.py): Checks the collisions of the entities and calls their respective “on_collision” method when triggered; (DPS EXPANDIR COM O LUÍS UPDATE)
+- [Collision Manager](projeto/source/collision_manager.py): Checks the collisions of the entities and calls their respective “on_collision” method when triggered;
 - [Signal Manager](projeto/source/signal_manager.py): Entities can call the manager to listen to a specific signal.
 When a signal is emitted by something, on every entity their “on_signal” method is called.
 One example of use is when a player hits the POW object, where a signal is sent to every enemy alive to be destroyed.

 ### Prototype
-To summon enemies, the game has an [enemy spawner object](projeto/source/enemy_spawner.py), and when a set amount of time has passed it would produce more enemies into the map.
+To summon enemies, the game has an [enemy spawner object](projeto/source/enemy_spawner.py), and when a set amount of time has passed, it produces more enemies into the map.
+This enemy spawner is used for all types of enemies.

 ### Service Locator
 Our project has a main [Engine class](projeto/source/engine.py), where all the actors, text, levels that will be used in the game are added.

 #### Actor
 Every actor added via the “add_actor” method is added to the Render Manager through the Engine.
-Later they are updated in the Engine’s own update and lastly, in the Later Update phase, the Engine calls the Render Manager to render every actor.
+During gameplay, they are updated in the Engine’s own update, and lastly, in the Later Update phase, the Engine calls the Render Manager to render every actor.

-(Review phrase, i think that I wrote it very badly (tired probably)

 #### Level
 After the initial setup, the engine requires a Level object to be added through the “add_level” method.
 The level then is loaded and stored in the engine.

-Later, for example, all dead actors need to check if they are still on the viewport or if they can be eliminated and, to analyze that, they get the level through the engine itself to make the operations with its size.
+Later, for example, all dead actors need to check if they are still on the viewport or if they can be eliminated and, to analyze that, they get the level through the engine itself to make the calculation with its size.
 If the actors are not in the level area, they call the engine to remove themselves and destroy their sprites.

 #### Text
 Similarly to the actors, but without an update call, because texts are only rendered.

-(N SEI SE O SERVICE LOCATOR FICOU TÃO BEM EXPLICADO OU MUCHO TEXTO, MAYBE REFORMULAR LATER)

 ### States and State Machine
 Used mostly by the player entity, the [player's states](projeto/source/player_states.py) were used to see if the player is walking, jumping, falling or idle and processing the input correctly (for instance, the player cannot jump if it is already in the air).

 Because there are two independent movements (horizontal and vertical), two state machines were created for [the player](projeto/source/player.py), and therefore the states do not interfere with each other.
-The Horizontal State Machine has “Idle” and “Walking” as states, which are altered when the player presses “A” or “D” to move, or does not have any of those pressed.
+The Horizontal State Machine has “Idle” and “Walking” as states, which are altered when the player presses “LeftArrow” or “RightArrow” to move, or does not have any of those pressed.

 The Vertical State Machine owns “Idle”, “Jumping” and “Falling” as states.
 The player can only jump if it is not moving vertically at all.
-From “jumping” you can only go to “falling”, which is the only way to return to “idle”, when the player lands.
+From “jumping” one can only go to “falling”, which is the only way to return to “idle”, when the player lands.

 ![Player state machine](state_machine.png)
 Fig. Player state diagram.